 Indiana Code Section 15-20-1-3 covers civil liabilities for dog bites that occur against people who are carrying out government work under federal or state law or under U.S. postal work.
 While the law doesn’t specifically cover situations in which anyone else suffers a dog bite, it does state that owner of a dog who attacks a person covered by the law without being provoked is liable for any damages sustained, regardless if the dog had never attacked anyone before.

-Otherwise, Indiana law holds an owner liable for a dog bite when the owner knew or should have known that the dog has dangerous or vicious tendencies.
+Otherwise, Indiana law holds an owner liable for a dog bite when the owner knew or should have known that the dog breed has dangerous or vicious tendencies.
 For example, if the owner knew that the dog had previously bit someone, or if the dog belongs to a breed known to be dangerous, the owner may be held liable for the dog bite.

 Indiana Code Section 15-20-1-4 also puts in place some rules in which the owner can suffer criminal convictions in relation to the actions of the dog.
 For example, the dog owner may be convicted in situations where they, in some way, acted recklessly or knowingly allowed the dangerous situation to exist, and it led to the injuries others faced.
 Also, if the dog is not cared for and escapes and then causes injury, that could lead to a conviction as well.